SiddharthSinghMarkam/AI-Resume-Critiquer/README.md

-# AI Resume Critiquer 🤖
+#  Resume Analyzer Pro 🤖

-An intelligent web application that uses Google's Gemini AI to provide personalized and detailed feedback on resumes.
+An intelligent web application that uses NLP to provide personalized and detailed feedback on resumes.
 Upload your PDF resume and receive comprehensive critiques to polish your professional documents.

 ## 🚀 Features